rish497/Shiba-Hackclub-Project/addons/godot_super-wakatime/README.md

 How to install and use this software?
 It's easy!

 ### Installation
-You can either download it from the [Godot Asset Library](https://godotengine.org/asset-library/asset/3484).
+You can either download it from asset lib (will provide a link, once it gets accepted)
 <br />Or you can manually install it, here's how to do it!
 1. Clone the repository
     ```sh